-Tour de France 2017: Chris Froome 'should claim' fourth title says Rob Hayles
+Tour de France 2017: Chris Froome 'should' claim fourth title - Rob Hayles

 |Coverage: Live text commentary of every stage on the BBC Sport website.
 BBC Radio coverage on 5 live sports extra and/or website from 14:30 BST on every stage

-Chris Froome "should claim" his fourth Tour de France title, says ex-British road race champion Rob Hayles.
+Chris Froome should win his fourth Tour de France title this weekend - but the race is "not over yet", says ex-British road race champion Rob Hayles.

-Briton Froome finished fourth on Thursday's stage 18 and has a 23-second lead over France's Romain Bardait with three stages remaining.
+Briton Froome, 32, finished fourth on Thursday's tough stage 18 and has a 23-second lead over France's Romain Bardet with three stages remaining.

-Olympic cyclist Hayles says the race is Froome's to lose but "is not over yet".
+But the fight shown by his rivals means a third Froome victory in a row is not certain, Hayles told BBC Radio 5 live.

+"He hasn't won it yet.
+He should, but this has been a tough battle," he said.

+"The way these guys fought up the side of this mountain, they absolutely turned themselves inside out," added the former Olympic track cyclist.

-Team Sky's Froome, 32, also believes overall victory is not yet certain despite having completed "the toughest part of the Tour".
+Team Sky's Froome also believes overall victory is not yet certain despite having completed "the toughest part of the Tour".

 Following a flat route on Friday's stage 19, the riders face the final individual time trial on Saturday in the penultimate stage in Marseille.

-"Definitely it's nice to get through the Alps feeling good and looking forward to the time trial now in Marseille," added Froome.
+"It's nice to get through the Alps feeling good and looking forward to the time trial now in Marseille," added Froome.

 "Rigoberto Uran is my biggest threat in Marseille.
-From the general classification group he is the next strongest in time trials.
+From the general classification group, he is the next strongest in time trials.
 He's only 29 seconds behind so he will be the guy to look out for."

 - Stage 18: Chris Froome in control as Warren Barguil wins